-In her home, Carolina helps by cleaning.
-She lives with her father and her mother.
+Carolina makes her home with her father and her mother.
+Cleaning is her household duty.
 Her father is sometimes employed and her mother maintains the home.
 There are 7 children in the family.

 Because of your sponsorship, Carolina will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 The regional diet consists of maize, beans, bananas, chicken, fish, beef, plantains and rice.
 Common health problems in this area include malnutrition, parasitosis (parasitic diseases), colds, dengue fever, skin diseases and stomach infections.
-Most adults are unemployed but some work as street vendors, in domestic service, or in factories and earn the equivalent of $60 per month.
+Most adults are unemployed but some work as street vendors, in domestic services, or in factories and earn the equivalent of $120 per month.
 This community needs libraries, employment opportunities and security.

 Your sponsorship allows the staff of Hay Vida en Jesus Student Center to provide Carolina with Bible teaching, medical screenings, health education, dental checkups, special celebrations, activities to improve motor skills, homework help and counseling.
 The center staff will also provide parenting education for the parents or guardians of Carolina.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.